5 Reasons Adjustable Beds Are Better Than Regular Beds

 When airflow becomes interrupted or partially obstructed less oxygen gets into the system.
 This translates into the less oxygenated blood.
 Since organs and tissues are not getting the oxygen volume they need, the body has to pump more blood.

 This puts extra strain on the heart to pump more.
 Worse, the heart normally gets to rest in the night.
 The slowest heart rates occur during sleep while the body is largely paralyzed and unmoving.
-The

-lack of rest on top of the increase in heart rate both influence coronary heart disease and heart failure.
+The lack of rest on top of the increase in heart rate both influence coronary heart disease and heart failure.

 Snoring has a variety of causes ranging from posture to weight to drug reactions.
 The physiological root of snoring comes from vibrations in the esophagus and nasal passage.
 When these pathways are too tight, or too lax, vibrations occur.

 Sleeping in a regular bed easily exacerbates these vibrational issues.
 Putting the head and neck in poor positions leaves the esophagus constricted or too open.
 With an adjustable bed, the neck and head can be positioned to keep the airways open but not too open.

 Regular pillow configurations to deal with the issue will invariably slide and compress through the night.
 Even if a person is able to sleep comfortably for a few hours, by the end of the night they will back into a scoring position.

 Adjustable beds which offer heating and massage functions do even more to prevent snoring.
 By warming the back and opening up the airways, fluid accumulation is limited.

 The pressure doesn’t need to change and the airway doesn’t become taxed in moving air through the fluid.
 Massage vibrations reduce instances of the diaphragm locking up and causing a common trigger for sleep apnea.

 Constant, low-level movement keeps the airways from shutting and producing the wake-up gasp effect.

 Many of the issues that come from weight that lead to snoring can be alleviated through an adjustable bed.
 When weight shifts into the chest the airway has to fight harder for the diaphragm to move and the lungs to fully expand.

 For people with a weight issue, especially in the torso area, the shifting down keeps gravity work for you and not pushing against.

 4. Circulation Boost

 Speaking of issues related to the heart, an adjustable bed promotes circulation.
 Regular bed sleeping positions constricts blood flow and bool the blood to the back.

 If you have ever wondered why more people don’t sleep on their stomachs, try it one night.
 Even assuming you can get your head into a comfortable, non-suffocating, position you will quickly feel a lot of pressure and force in your chest.
 This pressure comes from a lack of ability for the lungs to expand and the diaphragm to move effectively.

 The same issues we see in snoring.
 You also have extra pressure on the heart which has to pump the majority of the blood up and around instead of down.
-Sleeping on your stomach also puts weight on the bladder which leads to frequent waking to deal with those associated issues
+Sleeping on your stomach also puts weight on the bladder which leads to frequent waking to deal with those associated issues.

 Elevating the feet and the head in different combinations promotes better blood flow and less pooling.
 Especially when trying to heal after surgery this type of adjusted sleeping position is recommended. this is the reason that adjustable beds were originally invented for use in hospitals.

 With the torso elevated, the heart can function more as it does during the day, pushing blood up and down instead of primarily up.
 Gravity does a great job in helping blood get to the feet and bulk of the body.

 Elevating the feet can limit blood flow to the feet and let the blood push more into the head and lungs.

 Depending on your body type and health needs, the best position can be achieved.
 These positions move the blood to where it is needed and gives the system a better chance to completely rest and heal.

 5. Pain Relief

 Regulating and assisting blood flow promotes health and healing.
 It also promotes pain relief.

-Pain in the boy comes from the nerves, but the nervous system responds to presence as well as lack.
-A lack of oxygen in the systems, in particular, can cause pain.
+Pain in the body comes from the nerves, but the nervous system responds to presence as well as a lack of oxygen.
+Lack of oxygen, in particular, can cause pain.

 This is common enough knowledge.
 Everyone has adjusted an arm or leg and felt that pins and needles sensation.
 This is the body complaining that blood flow and oxygen flow was interrupted.

 Nerves can be pinched or overly stimulated when body position remains awkward for too long.
 Over-stimulation of nerves comes from a position between two states.

 This leads to things such as muscle spasm or muscle pulling.
 These two muscle involvements not only lead to increases in pain but also fatigue and damage.

 A pulled muscle then aches, leading to poorer sleep, and the cycle repeats.

 Adjustable beds remove pressure from joints and the spine by redistributing weight.
 Adjustable beds also allow for more varied sleep positions.
 This prevents any one position from becoming compressed.
 Massaging options further increase these benefits.

 Massage therapy has been shown to relax tissues and increase circulation resulting in better sleep.

 The largest problem with pain management in a regular bed comes from the inability to relieve pressure from an area.
 Adjustable beds use a combination of position, heat, and massage to remove these issues.

 While not all adjustable beds have all three options, just the changing of position can provide steady relief resulting in more rest.

 Remember, as well, that all of this can be achieved while still allowing a partner or spouse to sleep comfortably in their own settings nearby.

+When dealing with chronic pain we often shove out those that we need.
 It can be difficult to sleep near someone that needs to adjust or sleep in a strange position.

 Adjustable beds put your loved ones back into the equation to promote that extra closeness and maintain that bond.